AnurupGuha/google_ML_crashcourse/google_mlcourse.md

 Note:
 - For linear regression problems, starting values of the weights and baises are not important
 - Typically a regression problem yields convex loss vs. weight plot
+- the ideal learning rate in 1D is (1/(f(x)''))
+- for higher dimensional problems, the ideal learning rate is the inverse of the Hessian
+- Learn about Hessian

 Steps:
 - start with an initial set of weights and biases